BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 The player must click on an entity to complete this objective.
 The first argument is the type of a click.
 Available values are `right`, `left` and `any`.
-Second required argument is the [mob type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
+Second required argument is the <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html" target="_blank">mob type</a>.
 Next is an amount of mobs required to click on.
 These must be unique, so the player can't simply click twenty times on the same zombie to complete it.
 There is also an optional `name:` parameter which specifies what custom name the entity must have
 (you need to write `_` instead of the space character).
 To check for the real name (e.g. if you renamed players to include